anubhavsrivastava/axios-data-unpacker/README.md

 ## Introduction

-Axios data unpacker is interceptor for axios that unpacks `data` from axios standard response and makes API response content to called so that one can focus on actual response.
+Axios data unpacker is interceptor for axios that unpacks `data` from axios standard response and makes API response content to be called so that one can focus on actual response.

 ### The Problem